If you are visiting Houston in Texas, one attraction we can highly recommend you spend some time at is the Space Center Houston.

 Are there different ticket types and experiences at the Space Center?

 The difference between these tours is reflected in the experience you have as well as the price you pay.
+See below for more on what each of these tickets includes and the difference between them, as well ar pricing.

 The standard entry ticket gets you access to all the exhibits in the Space Center as well as the tram tour of NASA Johnson Space Center.
 This is the ticket included on the Houston City Pass.